Victor-Dixon/projectscanner/docs/SPRINT_TASKS.md

 # Sprint Tasks

-This sprint aims to move ProjectScanner toward a beta-ready release.
+This sprint aims to move project-scanner toward a beta-ready release.
 The tasks below mirror the beta checklist so future agents can pick up each item.

 ## High Priority
 - [ ] Bundle tree-sitter grammars for Rust and JavaScript